LJPZebra/OLU/1P_Multicolor_Unit.md

 ### Sample holder

 * Install the [sample holder](CAD_models/SampleHolder.stl).
 This part is milled out of aluminum.
 You can download the [CAD step file of holder](CAD_models/SampleHolder.stp) here to send it to your milling service.
 * 3D print the [sample chamber](CAD_models/SampleChamber.stl).
 You can download the [CAD step file of the sample chamber](CAD_models/SampleHolder.stp) here to send it to your 3D printing service.
-Glue with superglue two glass windows on both side.
+Glue with superglue two glass windows on both side (??????).
 Place the sample chamber into the predefined opening of the sample holder.
+As glue we use a UV glue (????) but you can also use standard superglue.

 ![SampleHolder](https://user-images.githubusercontent.com/38736127/178137631-2c89b6cf-9c1a-4c7f-b7f9-2d27c1fac82d.png)

-* pistons Wiretrol 25μL (diamètre 0.85mm, longueur 115mm) des capillaires associés (diamètre extérieur 1.47mm, longueur 115mm).
+* Pistons Wiretrol 25μL (diamètre 0.85mm, longueur 115mm) des capillaires associés (diamètre extérieur 1.47mm, longueur 115mm).
+* O-ring (?????)

 ### Now let's align the system